LordMurasama/irl-iOS-Mac/README.md

 ---
 ## 4.2 NOALBS
 > [!NOTE]
-> This is the Program controls OBS via Chat-Commands and automatically switches Scenes if Stream from the Phone is detected
+> This is the Program that samples your connections bitrate (via a stats process) and controls OBS via Chat-Commands and automatically switches Scenes if Stream from the Phone hits a configured low bitrate or lost connection.
+The program is unsigned and and will display a Windows UAC dialog box about this.
+Please run this program at your own risk (it is open source, used by many, and there have been no reports of any malware associated with it).
+>
+> Update this information with the Mac NOALBS info from here (important security related information): (https://techdump.murasama.net/2024/05/23/mac-noalbs-installation/)

 4.2.a - **Download [NOALBS](https://github.com/NOALBS/nginx-obs-automatic-low-bitrate-switching/releases)** for your System and unpack them to a location of your liking *(i recommend making a Stream and then a NOALBS Sub-Folder)*
 4.2.b - Inside this Folder you should have these 4 files